PlumCantaloupe/circlesxr/README.md

 <br>

-- **To learn more about A-Frame development, I recommend checking out this [brief introduction to A-Frame](https://aframe.io/docs/1.2.0/introduction/), and a [brief tutorial that overviews some of the most common functionality](https://glitch.com/edit/#!/aframe-1hr-intro).**
+- **To learn more about A-Frame development, I recommend checking out this [brief introduction to A-Frame](https://aframe.io/docs/1.4.0/introduction/), and a [brief tutorial that overviews some of the most common functionality](https://glitch.com/edit/#!/aframe-1hr-intro).**
-- For a quick refresher on Javsscript please see [W3 Schools Javascript Introduction](https://www.w3schools.com/js/js_intro.asp).
+- For a quick refresher on Javascript please see [W3 Schools Javascript Introduction](https://www.w3schools.com/js/js_intro.asp).

 ----------------